AnthonyGrod/ML_Projects/README.md

 # ML_Projects
 Set of my private and university ML course problems.
 Tasks which I have solved are given below:

-1. Chi squared test
-Problem 5c (Chi-square independence test).
+1. Chi Squared Test (Chi-square independence test)

     You are given the results of IPSOS exit polls for 2015 parliamentary elections in Poland in table **data**.
 Decide if we can assume that gender and voting preferences are independent.
 To this end:
     <br />